Tigranes VI of Armenia

 In the spring of 58 the Roman general Gnaeus Domitius Corbulo with his army, entered Armenia from Cappadocia and advanced towards Artaxata, while Pharasmanes I of Iberia attacked from the north and Antiochus IV of Commagene attacked from the southwest.
 Tiridates I ran away from his capital which Corbulo set fire to.
 In the summer of that year, Corbulo advanced towards Tigranakert and arrived in the city that opened the gates, only one citadel resisted.
 The majority of the Armenians had abandoned resistance and accepted a prince given by Rome.

 In 58, the Roman emperor Nero crowned Tigranes as King of Armenia in Rome.
 Nero had given to Tigranes a guard of 1000 legionary soldiers, three auxiliary cohorts and two wings of horses were allotted to him in order to defend and protect Armenia.
 At the same time, his son Alexander married Julia Iotapa a Commagenean princess and the daughter of King Antiochus IV of Commagene in Rome.
 Nero crowned Alexander and Iotapa as Roman client monarchs of Cetis, a small region in Cilicia, which was previously ruled by Antiochus IV.

 Tigranes invaded a neighbouring small vassal state of the Parthians called Adiabene and deposed their King Monobazes.
 Vologases I of Parthia considered this as an act of aggression from Rome.
 He attacked Armenia and besieged Tigranakert.
-Eventually, the Parthians signed a treaty with Corbulo to install Tiridates I as King of Armenia as long as he goes to Rome to be crowned by Nero.
+Eventually, the Parthians signed a treaty with Corbulo to install Tiridates I as King of Armenia as long as he went to Rome to be crowned by Nero.
 In 63 Tigranes had to renounce his crown.

 Historical and numismatic evidence shows that Nero planned to restore Tigranes to the Armenian throne, however Nero's plan for Tigranes and Armenia disintegrated with the outbreak of the First Jewish–Roman War in 66.
 His fate afterwards is not known.
 Coinage has survived from his reign.
 His royal title is in Greek ΒΑΣΙΛΕΩΣ ΤΙΓΡΑΝΟΥ ΜΕΓΑΛΟΥ which means of great King Tigranes.
 The surviving coinage is a reflection of his Hellenic and Armenian descent and is evidence that he relinquished his Jewish connections.